hereroCoder/Ouherero/README.md

 ### Engage with:

-- 🖼️ **User-Centric Design:** Intuitive navigation and layout.
+- Intuitive navigation and layout.

-- 🚀 **Interactive Elements:** Engaging components for an immersive experience.
+- Engaging components for an immersive experience.

-- 📚 **Educational Resources:** Language learning with recorded clips for pronunciation (*Note: Voice recordings by the developer.*).
+- Language learning with recorded clips for pronunciation (*Note: Voice recordings by the developer.*).

 ## Technologies Used